SamPusegaonkar/Chat-Application/README.md

     3. Run Server.py and Client.py
     4. Done Diddly do.
 EZ.

-  I would like to acknowledge the kind help I got by Saurabh Chaturvedi.
-He wrote a medium article about the same.
+  I would like to acknowledge the massive help I got by Saurabh Chaturvedi's article about the same.
   Check out his profile [here](https://medium.com/@arichduvet)

   tweet @sampusegaonkar